 - As from 1st November of each year a call for hosting candidates will be published through the EBU Newsletter.
 All candidatures need to be filed preferably by the EBU Member Country Responsible by electronic mail sent to the president (email@example.com) and secretary (firstname.lastname@example.org) of the EBU.
 The list of Country Responsibles is published on the EBU website.

-- Deadline for the offers: 15 January two years prior to the year when the EBC will take place, unless other deadline is announced by the EBU Board.
+- Deadline for offers to host the EBC: 15 January, two years prior to the year when the EBC will take place unless other deadline is announced by the EBU Board.

-- The offer needs to cover all obligations as laid down in the standard EBC event contract and the EBC Host Application guidelines and specifications, which will be communicated confidentially by the EBU secretary to all host candidates who send in a request after the publication of the call for candidates.
+- The offer needs to cover all obligations as laid down in the EBC Event Contract and the EBC Host Application Guidelines and Specifications, which will be communicated confidentially by the EBU secretary to all host candidates having sent their offers after the publication of the call for candidates.

-- Host selection process: The secretary will communicate all received hosting offers to the EBU Board, followed by selection of the two most qualified proposals at the next Board meetings.
-The two final candidates will then be submitted to the vote of EBU Active Members at the General Assembly of the EBU.
-Only one city can host the EBC event.
+- Host selection process: The secretary will communicate all received hosting offers to the EBU Board, followed by selection of the two most qualified proposals at the Board meetings.
+The two final candidates will then be submitted to the vote of EBU Active Members at the official EBU General Assembly.

-- If there is only one approved submission the Board is entitled to appoint the EBC host.
+- If there is only one approved submission, the EBU Board is entitled to appoint the EBC host.

-- If there are no submissions or none of the submitted ones are approved, the Board can take an initiative in organizing the event at a location of its choice or the EBC will be postponed by one year.
+- If there are no submissions or none of the submitted ones are approved, the EBU Board can take an initiative in organizing the event at a location of its choice, or the EBC will be postponed by one year.

 - Notification Deadlines of Participating Musicians at the EBC

 - Notification of participation of a country: 10 September of the year preceding the event.